Fittness Marketing and its Harmful Message

 Body Positive Fitness

+Body positive fitness promotes fitness as one way to care for our bodies.
 It promotes health, not needing to change your body size or shape.
 It does not use shame tactics and language that preys on our insecurities.

-As a culture, let’s move to a body positive fitness perspective.
+As a culture, we can shift to a body positive fitness perspective by changing the language around fitness.

-We can do this by changing the language around fitness.
-Instead of believing we should “shred our abs” and “cut fat”, or we have to “earn our bodies,” we can value exercise as something that is adding to the quality of our lives.
+Instead of believing we should “shred our abs” or we have to “earn and burn our food,” we can value exercise as something that is adding to the quality of our lives.

 If you want to change your body, I want it to be your choice instead of feeling like you must in order to be accepted, by yourself and others.